 The LNNM homeless group produced the first Homeless Hospital Discharge Protocol in association with Homeless Link, and has written a Knowledge and Skills Framework for Nurses and Midwives working in Inclusion Health services.

-Key recent achievements of the group have been delivering 3 highly successful conferences in 2014, 2015 and 2016 – run entirely by volunteer efforts from the group.
+Key recent achievements of the group have been delivering 4 highly successful conferences in 2014, 2015, 2016 and 2017 – run entirely by volunteer efforts from the group.
+A representative from the group also sits on the Board of the London Homeless Health Programme,